eloquence-cloud/botsmith/README.md

 ## Getting Started

-To begin using BotSmith, first install the package and configure your OpenAI API key.
-You can then create `Chat` sessions and integrate AI-powered responses into your applications.
+To begin using BotSmith, first install the package.

 ```
 npm install botsmith
 ```

-Here's a simple example of BotSmith use.
-It assumes you have defined the following environment variables:
+You will need an OpenAI account and a Supabase instance.
+Define the following environment variables:
 - `OPENAI_API_KEY`
 - `SUPABASE_DB_URL`
 - `SUPABASE_KEY`

+Here's a simple example of BotSmith use.
+It assumes you have defined

 ```typescript
 import { BotSmithClient, GptFunction, FunctionContext } from 'botsmith';